 Sounds decadent, but this chocolate baked oatmeal with peanut butter is loaded with healthy ingredients.
 Of course, it’s still absolutely delicious and so easy to whip up.

 I shared a variation of this chocolate baked oatmeal on Instagram and it was such a hit, I knew I had to make a version to share on the blog!
-My birthday, Valentine’s Day and Galentine’s Day land in this month so I figured now was the perfect time for chocolate baked oatmeal!
+My birthday, Valentine’s Day and Galentine’s Day land in this month so I figured now was the perfect time!
 I would love to wake up to this on my birthday (hint, hint, Isaac!) and also think it would be so fun to serve at a Galentine’s Day brunch.

 How to Make Baked Oatmeal with Chocolate